Meet Dr. Marx

 Dr. Marx went to college at Université de Montréal and graduated with a BSc.
 He went on to Medical School at McGill University, also in Montréal, Québec, Canada and then completed his residency in orthopedic surgery at the University of Toronto in Toronto, Ontario, Canada.
 During his residency, Dr. Marx completed a MSc in Clinical Epidemiology, also at the University of Toronto.
 After his residency he was a fellow for two years at Hospital for Special Surgery in sports medicine, focusing on knee and shoulder surgery.

 Dr. Marx has been invited to lecture at many academic institutions around the world, including Harvard University and the Mayo Clinic.
-Dr. Marx serves on the Executive Board of Directors of the International Society of Arthroscopy, Knee Surgery, and Orthopedic Sports Medicine (ISAKOS) and is currently the society’s Newsletter Editor.
+Dr. Marx serves on the Executive Board of Directors of the International Society of Arthroscopy, Knee Surgery, and Orthopedic Sports Medicine (ISAKOS) as treasurer and is currently the society’s Newsletter Editor.

 Visiting surgeons from around the world travel to New York to observe Dr. Marx in the operating room.
 He also treats patients from across North America and overseas who travel to New York specifically for their surgery.
 Dr. Marx enjoys speaking French with his international patients and colleagues.